-The School Extra- Curricular Program the school aims to provide students with a wide array of sporting, cultural and enrichment activities to support the individual needs of students.
+The School Extra-Curricular Program the school aims to provide students with a wide array of sporting, cultural and enrichment activities to support the individual needs of students.

 All students in year five to seven participate in a variety of interschool sports in the summer and winter competitions.

-Extra-Curricular activities offered in 2010 included:
+Extra-Curricular activities offered in 2014 included:

-- Enrichment Activities: Chess Club, Debating, STEM, ICAS Testing, Brisbane City Cluster High Achievers Program
+- Enrichment Activities: Chess Club, Debating, STEM, ICAS Testing, Brisbane City Cluster High Achievers Program; IMPACT and Booster programs; Qld Academy on-line courses.

-- Choir: Junior, Senior and Chamber Choir (Audition Choir)
+- · Choir: Junior, Senior and Chamber Choir (Audition Choir)

-- School Band
+- · School Band

-- Stringed Ensembles
+- String Ensembles

 - Swimming Club